Humanity launches ‘slow your aging’ app in the UK and raises $2.5M more from health investors – TechCrunch

 But, is Humanity trying to replace other health apps?
 What’s the long game here?

-Ward told me: “We’re not trying to replace Calm or My Fitness Pal etc. They’re actually part of the ecosystem that we will work with.
+Ward told me: “We’re not trying to replace Calm or My Fitness Pal, etc. They’re actually part of the ecosystem that we will work with.
 What we want to do is really be a beacon for this way of using data, to actually know if people are getting healthier.
 Previously, this kind of health data was only available to study participants in universities, but we want everyone to be able to have this ability to compare their lifestyle to this real-world data.
 And we think this approach is far more powerful than the old-school ‘health app’ model of just telling you to ‘walk 10,000 steps’ or whatever.”

 But there is a wider issue here.
 Are we looking at a new opportunity for startups to leverage this global Bio Bank data, which is generally held by academic institutions in almost every country?
 Perhaps we shall see more startups emerge, trying to use it in similar ways to the Humanity startup.
 Times, as is usually the case, will tell.
 However, at least for now, Humanity has the jump on that potential competition.